0x48iffy/Introduction2EH/README.md

    - Reverse Shell vs Blind Shell
    - Brute force Attack
    - Password Spraying n Credential Stuffing
+10. Basics of WiFi Hacking
+   - Scripting in Python Intro ( No need to have knowledge about coding)
+   - Writing your Own script to change MAC address

-10. How to practice further and boost up skills & Resources
+11. How to practice further and boost up skills & Resources
    - CTFs, Machine (Introduction to HTB, TryHackMe)
    - Ebooks and resource
    - What to do next / Certifications and Jobs

-#### SpacialHelp: Doubt Cleaning Sessions & Mentoring
+ > Spacial Help: Doubt Cleaning Sessions & Mentoring